parthpahwa1/CSE-6242-Project/README.md

 2. You can access to our `Game Statistics Dashboard` on our [Website - Game Stats](http://unidash.thebatcave.click/Stats)\
-  • use the below credentials if Tableau prompt you
+  • use the below credentials if Tableau Cloud prompt you
       | Parameter | Input     |
       | :-------- | :------- |
       | `username` | `deangarmwork@gmail.com` |
       | `Password` | `Fullmarks100%` |

+    • a pop-out from Tableau may come up > Allow Extension > click `OK`\
     • if you cannot view on the website you can see it in Tableau Cloud @ [GameStatisticsDashboard](https://dub01.online.tableau.com/t/hugodupouy/views/Twitch_Game_Statistics/GameStatisticsDashboard)\
     • Otherwise, you may view it in the folder > CODE > Tableau > Twitch_v1

 3. You can access to our `Game Recommendation Dashboard` on our [Website - Game Recommendation](http://unidash.thebatcave.click/Recommendations)\
-  • use the below credentials if Tableau prompt you
+  • use the below credentials if Tableau Cloud prompt you
       | Parameter | Input     |
       | :-------- | :------- |
       | `username` | `deangarmwork@gmail.com` |
       | `Password` | `Fullmarks100%` |

+    • a pop-out from Tableau may come up > Allow Extension > click `OK`\
     • if you cannot view on the website you can see it in Tableau Cloud @ [GameRecommendationDashboard](https://dub01.online.tableau.com/t/hugodupouy/views/Twitch_Game_Recommendations/GameRecommandationResults)\
     • Otherwise, you may view it in the folder > CODE > Tableau > Twitch_v2

 \
-if you need to enter the logins for the database, please refer to [Tableau Dashboard](#23-tableau-dashboard) if you wish the sithe code for the website, you may check the folder `website`
+*if you need to enter the logins for the database, please refer to [Tableau Dashboard](#23-tableau-dashboard)\
+**if you wish to see the code for the website, you may check the folder `website`